Skip to content

 Do you actually need it removed, or can we top over it?

 This is the call that decides what your job costs.
-I'd rather save you the removal fee where I honestly can, so here's exactly how I weigh it up when I'm standing in your roof.
+I'd rather save you the removal fee where I can, so here's exactly how I weigh it up when I'm standing in your roof.

 Remove it when…